Murder trial of O. J. Simpson

-The Bronco chase, the suicide note, and the items found in the Bronco were not presented as evidence in the criminal trial.
-Marcia Clark conceded that such evidence did imply guilt yet defended her decision, citing the public reaction to the chase and suicide note as proof the trial had been compromised by Simpson's celebrity status.
-Most of the public, including Simpson's friend Al Michaels, interpreted his actions as an admission of guilt yet thousands of people encouraged him to flee prosecution and were sympathetic to his feelings of guilt.
+Murders and Simpson's arrest

+Brown met Simpson in 1977 when she was 18 and working as a waitress.
+Simpson and Brown married on February 2, 1985 and had two children together.
+Their marriage was described as involving domestic violence, with Brown writing that Simpson had beaten her on multiple occasions.

+On June 12, 1994, Brown and Goldman were murdered outside Brown's condominium.
+Simpson was charged with the murders and after failing to turn himself in to police on June 17, he became a fugitive.
+A low-speed chase was broadcast live on television as Simpson fled in his white Ford Bronco SUV with friend Al Cowlings before surrendering to authorities at his Brentwood estate.

 Preliminary hearing

 On June 20, Simpson was arraigned and pleaded not guilty to both murders and was held without bail.
 The following day, a grand jury was called to determine whether to indict him for the two murders but was dismissed on June 23, as a result of excessive media coverage that could have influenced its neutrality.
 Instead, authorities held a probable cause hearing to determine whether to bring Simpson to trial.
 California Superior Court Judge Kathleen Kennedy-Powell ruled on July 7 that there was sufficient evidence to bring Simpson to trial for the murders.
 At his second arraignment on July 22, when asked how he pleaded to the murders, Simpson firmly stated: "Absolutely, one hundred percent, not guilty."

 Jill Shively testified to the grand jury that soon after the time of the murders she saw a white Ford Bronco speeding away from Bundy Drive in such a hurry that it almost collided with a Nissan at the intersection of Bundy and San Vicente Boulevard, and that she recognized Simpson's voice.
 She talked to the television show Hard Copy for $5,000, after which prosecutors declined to use her testimony at trial.
+In 1995, Shively had falsely claimed actor Brian Patrick Clarke had assaulted and stalked her.

 Jose Camacho of Ross Cutlery provided store receipts showing Simpson had purchased a 12-inch (305 mm) stiletto knife six weeks before the murders.
 The knife was recovered and determined to be similar to the one the coroner said caused the stab wounds.
-The prosecution did not present this evidence at trial after Camacho sold his story to the National Enquirer for $12,500.
+The prosecution did not present this evidence at trial, after Camacho sold his story to the National Enquirer for $12,500.
 Tests on the knife determined that an oil used on new cutlery was still present on the knife, indicating it had never been used.